yt3trees/SqlSchemaBridgeMCP/README.md

 #### Create Metadata Files

-The server loads schema information from CSV files located in a dedicated folder within your user's documents directory.
+The server loads schema information from CSV files located in a dedicated folder within your user's home directory.

 **Directory Structure:**

-First, you will need a folder named `SqlSchemaBridgeMCP` inside your user's Documents folder (`C:\Users\<UserName>\Documents`).
+First, you will need a folder named `.SqlSchemaBridgeMCP` inside your user's home directory (e.g., `C:\Users\<UserName>` on Windows or `~/` on macOS/Linux).
 If this folder does not already exist, you must create it manually.

-Once the `SqlSchemaBridgeMCP` directory is in place, create a subdirectory inside it for each profile you want to use.
+Once the `.SqlSchemaBridgeMCP` directory is in place, create a subdirectory inside it for each profile you want to use.

 ```
-\SqlSchemaBridgeMCP
+\.SqlSchemaBridgeMCP
 |-- \ProjectA
 |   |-- tables.csv
 |   |-- columns.csv